 Testimonials break down your prospect’s defenses because they’re easy to believe, especially compared to regular marketing copy.

-After all, testimonials come from a genuine customer — someone just like the person who’s reading your page.
+Testimonials come from a customer — someone who is just like the person who’s reading your page.

 This post will answer these questions one by one, and I’ll use testimonials I’ve gathered as examples.

 To get testimonials easily (and automatically), grab The Testimonials Automator.

 When you think of testimonials, your first image is usually something like this:

 This is a standard long-form written testimonial, but it includes some important elements.